 Adding Brake Fluid

-Adding brake fluid is a simple chore; you already know that you should use the DOT type specified on your reservoir cap, and we’ve covered how it is possible to mix the DOT3, 4, and 5.1 but never DOT5.
+Adding brake fluid is a simple chore; you already know you should use the DOT type specified on your reservoir cap, and we’ve covered how, if stuck, you can mix DOT 3, 4, and 5.1, but not DOT5.

 Accessing the fluid reservoir on some vehicles can be tricky, and in some instances, you may need to use a long funnel.

-DOT 3, 4, and 5.1 brake fluid will remove car paint, so you’ll need to be careful where you spill or splash the fluid.
+DOT 3, 4, and 5.1 brake fluid will remove car paint, so you’ll need to be careful where you spill or splash it.
 DOT 5 will not remove car paint.

 The filling process looks like this: